AdvancedCustomFields/docs/functions/acf_register_block.md

 #### template-parts/block/content-testimonial.php
 ```
 <?php

 /**
- * Block Name: Testimonial
+ * This is the template that renders the testimonial block.
  *
- * This is the template that displays the testimonial block.
+ * @param	array $block The block settings and attributes.
+ * @param	bool $is_preview True during AJAX preview.
  */

 // get image field (array)